fnichol/knife-server/README.md

 template of `chef-server-#{platform}.erb` will be searched for in the template lookup locations (gems, .chef directory, etc.).

-The default value is `"debian"` which support Debian and Ubuntu platforms.
+The default value is `"omnibus"` which supports all platforms for which Omnibus packages have been created.
+For more details, visit the [Install Chef][install_chef] page and click on *"Chef Server"*.

 ##### --ssh-user USER (-x)